edchat/deliteful-StarRating-build/README.md

 _Bower_ release installation:

     $ bower install "https://github.com/edchat/deliteful-StarRating-build.git"
-    After it is published it will be:
+In the future (after it is published) it will be:
     $ bower install deliteful-StarRating-build

 ## How to use

 To load the minified layer you need to wrap your main `require` call with another `require`, requiring `"deliteful-StarRating-build/layer"`.
-Then you should continue to refer to modules with `"deliteful/foo"`.
+Then you should continue to refer to modules with `"deliteful/StarRating"`.

 For example, this code:
 ```js